giovanni-iannaccone/giovanni-iannaccone/README.md

 <br>

 ### 0x01 | This is the magic place where i publish my projects 💻
-- 🌱 I’m currently learning operative systems
+- 🌱 I’m currently learning LFS
 - 🔭 I'm currently working on my hacking skills
-- 💬 Ask me about hacking and python (pls)
+- 💬 Ask me about hacking and python

 ### 0x02 | About me 🧠:
 - 🐧 Linux addicted